section-engineering-education/engineering-education/content/articles/serialization-in-csharp/index.md

 ### Serialization applications
 Serialization allows developers to save an object's state and restore it later when needed.
 Serialization allows the following operations:

-- Delivering an item to the remote application through HTTP.
+- Delivering an item to the remote application through HTTP protocol.
 - Domain to domain transfer - A JSON or XML data string can be used to transport an item over a firewall.
 - Keeping user-specific or security-related data between apps.

 ### Making a serializable object
 You'll need the following to serialize binary or XML data:
 - The serializable object.
-- A stream to contain the serialized object.
+- A stream that contains the serialized object.
 - A `System.Runtime.Serialization.Formatter` instance.

 Create instances of the stream and the format to use, then use the Serialize function on the format.
-This call receives two strings as parameters: the stream and the object to serialize.
+This function receives two strings as parameters: the stream and the object to serialize.

 ### C# Serialization in action
-With apps, we must store data on durable or non-durable media for later retrieval.
+When using applications, we must store data on durable or non-durable media for later retrieval.
 Serialization may help.
 Serialization is needed to transmit an object over a network.
 Serializing in C#, the app needs a serialization namespace.
-In C#, utilize the `Serializable` property.
+In C#, we utilize the `Serializable` property.

 Consider the following example: